ElectrumAudio/electrumaudio.com/apps/web/src/products/spock-transformer/spock-transformer.md

 ---
-title: "Spock Transformer"
+layout: ../../templates/TextBlock.astro
 ---

-# Spock Transformer
+## Spock Transformer

 This Spock Transformer is built for use in Away Team Missions.